aztecrex/presentaton-serverless-purescript/README.md

 ### Browser-only

-All logic is in the web page.
-It coordinates 3rd-party services directly
+- All logic is in the web page.
+It coordinates 3rd-party services directly from the brower.

-Browser-only applications offer elasticity and ease of deployment.
-Processing load is offloaded to client computers.
+-Browser-only applications offer elasticity and ease of deployment.
+Processing is offloaded to client computers.

-Browser-only applications can be hard to integrate and require particular attention to security.
+- Browser-only applications can be hard to integrate and require particular attention to security.

 ---